 from “Knowing God’s Work Today” in The Word Appears in the Flesh

-There are some who are possessed by evil spirits and persistently cry out, “I am God!”
-Yet in the end, they cannot remain standing, for they act on behalf of the wrong being.
-They represent Satan and the Holy Spirit pays them no attention.
+There are some who are possessed by evil spirits and cry out vociferously, “I am God!”
+Yet, in the end, they are unable to stand fast, for they are wrong in what they represent.
+They represent Satan, and the Holy Spirit pays them no heed.
 However highly you exalt yourself or however strongly you cry out, you are still a created being and one that belongs to Satan.
 I never cry out, “I am God, I am the beloved Son of God!”
 But the work I do is God’s work.
 Need I shout?
 There is no need for exaltation.
-God does His work Himself and does not need for man to accord Him a status or honorific title, and His work is sufficient to represent His identity and status.
+God does His own work Himself and does not need man to accord Him a status or give Him an honorific title: His work is sufficient to represent His identity and status.
 Prior to His baptism, was not Jesus God Himself?
 Was He not the incarnate flesh of God?
-Surely it cannot be said that He became the only Son of God only after He was testified to?
-Was there not a man by the name of Jesus long before He began His work?
-You cannot bring forth new paths or represent the Spirit.
+Surely it cannot be said that it was only after receiving witness that He became the only Son of God?
+Long before He began His work, was there not already a man by the name of Jesus?
+You are unable to bring forth new paths or to represent the Spirit.
 You cannot express the work of the Spirit or the words that He speaks.
-You cannot do the work of God Himself or that of the Spirit.
-You cannot express the wisdom, wonder, and unfathomableness of God, or all the disposition by which God chastises man.
-So your repeated claims to be God do not matter; you have only the name and none of the substance.
-God Himself has come, but none recognize Him, yet He continues on in His work and does so in representation of the Spirit.
-Whether you call Him man or God, the Lord or Christ, or call Her sister, it is all right.
+You are unable to do the work of God Himself, and that of the Spirit you are unable to do.
+The wisdom, wonder, and unfathomability of God, and the entirety of the disposition by which God chastises man: all of these are beyond your capacity to express.
+So it would be useless to try to claim to be God; you would have only the name and none of the substance.
+God Himself has come, but no one recognizes Him, yet He continues on in His work and does so in representation of the Spirit.
+Whether you call Him man or God, the Lord or Christ, or call Her sister, it does not matter.
 But the work He does is that of the Spirit and represents the work of God Himself.
 He does not care about the name by which man calls Him.
 Can that name determine His work?
-Regardless of what you call Him, from the perspective of God, He is the incarnate flesh of the Spirit of God; He represents the Spirit and is approved by Him.
-You cannot make way for a new age, and you cannot bring the old to an end and cannot usher in a new age or do new work.
-Therefore, you cannot be called God!
+Regardless of what you call Him, as far as God is concerned, He is the incarnate flesh of the Spirit of God; He represents the Spirit and is approved by the Spirit.
+If you are unable to make way for a new age, or to bring the old to an end, or to usher in a new age, or to do new work, then you cannot be called God!

 from “The Mystery of the Incarnation (1)” in The Word Appears in the Flesh